fallen-icarus/cardano-options/README.md

 ## Future Directions
-Being a PoC, v1 of Cardano-Options is intended to demonstrate the capacity for a fully p2p options market on the CSL.
+V1 of Cardano-Options is intended to demonstrate the capacity for a fully p2p options market on the CSL.
 As such, there are a number of features that may be implemented in future version of the protocol, discussed below.

 ### Script-based Payment Addresses
 With further optimizations to Plutus Core, more efficient languages, increased execution limits, or all three, it may be possible to enforce that the option exerciser outputs payments to the writer with proper datums.
 Alternatively, Plutus Core may be updated such that scripts may be executed even if there is no datum.